 The organisation is based in central Wellington although we work in partnership with schools and other agencies across the region.
-We also work in partnership with the five other independent Youthline organisations to deliver a 24 hour phone, text and email counselling service to young people across New Zealand.
+We also work in partnership with the five other independent Youthline organisations to deliver a 24 hour phone, text, email, and webchat counselling service to young people across New Zealand.

 In my spare time, I enjoy walking, gardening, pilates, cafes, driving muscle cars and my family is super important to me.
 I have two sons, aged 22 and 26 years.

 Education and Youth Development Coordinator